gdex1974/AirSensorExternalESP32/README.md

   - PTHProvider - contains the code for the class providing the data from BME280 sensor
   - SPS30DataProvider - contains the code for the class providing the data from SPS30 sensor
 - CMakeLists.txt - main CMake file for the firmware
-- sdkconfig - default configuration file for the esp-idf framework.
+- sdkconfig - default configuration file for the ESP-IDF framework.